-As my daughter swam in the state long course swim championships this past weekend, I thought about how her swim coach needs to train and develop her swimming talent just like a manager who needs to train and develop the talent on his team.
+As my daughter swam in the state long course swim championships this recently, I thought about how her swim coach needs to train and develop her swimming talent just like a manager who needs to train and develop the talent on his team.
 After each race during the competition, he talked to her about what she did well and what to focus on for the next race.
 He makes training fun sometimes and more challenging at other times to push her to higher goals; and listens to her when she reaches a plateau and is frustrated from her lack of progress.

 How good are you at coaching and developing employees?
 An excellent coach in any arena (business, sport, etc.) needs to be able to do the following: